Back-Up & Sync a USB Device to Google Drive on Mac in 2025

 check-skipped-and-error-list-in-google-drive

 Right Now!
-Google Drive is syncing with your Mac and connected External device on Mac, are you facing issues with Google Drive Not Syncing on iPhone Google Drive app?
+Google Drive is syncing with your Mac and connected external device on Mac.
+Are you facing issues with Google Drive not syncing on the iPhone Google Drive app?
 You should follow the troubleshooting given on this link.

 If you want Back-Up & Sync a USB Device to another Google Drive account on Mac,

-1. How do I stop Google backup and sync pop up?
+1. How do I stop the Google Backup and Sync pop-up?

-You can stop Gogle backup and sync popup from the Settings page in Google Drive Preferences.
-You can do it from the Drive icon in the Menu bar as shown in the last section of this article.
-Click on the Google Drive icon from top menu > Settings icon > Pause syncing.
+You can stop the Google Backup and Sync popup from the Settings page in Google Drive Preferences.
+You can do it using the Drive icon in the menu bar, as shown in the last section of this article.
+Click on the Google Drive icon from the top menu > Settings icon > Pause syncing.

 2. How do I change Google Drive backup and sync settings?

-Google backup and sync helps you to save your data on cloud to keep it safe and accessible from any device.
-It is not compulsory, but it can prevent you from data lost if your device or drive fails.
+Google Backup and Sync helps you save your data in the cloud, keeping it safe and accessible from any device.
+It is not compulsory, but it can protect you from data loss if your device or drive fails.

 4. Can I disable Google Drive on startup?

-Yes, you can disable Google Drive on Startup from Settings in Google Drive Preferences.
+Yes, you can disable Google Drive on startup by going to Settings in Google Drive Preferences.
 You must uncheck the box for ‘Launch Google Drive on system start-up’ in Settings.
-Go to the Apple Logo > System Settings > General > Login items > Remove Google Drive. or From Google Drive Settings, Click on Google Drive on Top Menu > Settings Gear > Preferences > Uncheck “Launch Google Drive on system startup”. under “Launch on system startup” > Done to apply changes.
+Go to the Apple Logo > System Settings > General > Login Items > Remove Google Drive. or From Google Drive Settings, click on Google Drive on the top menu > Settings Gear > Preferences > Uncheck “Launch Google Drive on system startup.” under “Launch on system startup” > Done to apply changes.
 That’s it.

 Karly Wood